 - Parameter tuning: Though most of the today’s state of the art algorithms have sensible default values for the parameters, it always helps to tune the parameters to control the accuracy of a model and improve overall predictions.
 Parameter tuning can be done on a trial and error basis by repeatedly changing and assessing the accuracy.
 Alternatively a set of parameter values can be provided to try all/different permutations of those parameters and find the best parameter combination.
 This can be done using some helper functions called Hyper-parameter Optimizers in scikit-learn.

-- Overfitting (Bias): Overfitting is a state where the machine learning model almost memorizes all the training data and predicts almost accurately on data that’s already in training set.
+- Overfitting: Overfitting is a state where the machine learning model almost memorizes all the training data and predicts almost accurately on data that’s already in training set.
 This is a state where the model fails to generalize and predict on unseen data.
-This is also known as model having high bias.
+This is also known as model having high variance and low bias.
 Overfitting can be dealt with using Regularization, tuning hyperparameters if configured inappropriately, holding off partial dataset to use correct cross validation(1)(2) strategy.

-- Underfitting (Variance): Underfitting is a state where the machine learning model’s predictions don’t do well even when predicting on data already in the training set.
-This is also known as model having high variance.
+- Underfitting: Underfitting is a state where the machine learning model’s predictions don’t do well even when predicting on data already in the training set.
+This is also known as model having low variance and high bias.
 Underfitting can be dealt with adding more data, adding/removing features, trying different machine learning algorithm, etc.

 - Regularization: At some point when the model is trying to learn further (reducing error, tending towards overfitting), regularization helps in countering the overfitting effects.
 Regularization is usually a parameter that’s added during cost/error calculation.
 Machine learning algorithms may not always provide regularization parameter explictly.
 In such case, usually there are other parameters that can be tuned to introduce regularization to the extent required.